tmtmtmtm/reading/_drafts/Uncommon_Law.md

 > desire to make the Collector of Taxes ridiculous.
 But why not?
 There
 > was no law against deriding the income-tax. (p204)

+> His offence may be best described, perhaps, as lèse-municipalité: he has
+> entered the ocean at the time and in a manner convenient to himself, and
+> in so doing he has wounded the dignity of a local authority persuaded
+> erroneously that it has absolute power over the lives and conduct of all
+> persons who venture within its jurisdiction.  (p217)

+> The local authority is the servant of the citizen, and such powers are
+> given to it in order to increase its capacity for service; but too many
+> authorities appear to regard themselves too Uttle as servants and too much
+> as masters. (p217)

+> Mr. Albert Haddock, a pertinacious litigant whom we
+> are always glad to see. (p231)

+> Now, the law or custom of the road is that when two vehicles meet each
+> shall keep to the left.
+But the law or custom of the sea is that when
+> two vessels meet they shall go to starboard and pass port to port,
+> that is to say, each shall keep to the right.
+It is the contention of
+> Mr. Haddock that when the tide covers the road that road becomes a
+> part of the tideway, that traffic upon it is thenceforth governed by
+> the regulations and customs of the sea. (p240)

+> The human mind is admittedly fallible, and in most professions the
+> possibility of occasional error is admitted and even guarded against.
+> But the legal profession is the only one in which the chances of error
+> are admitted to be so high that an elaborate machinery has been
+> provided for the correction of error—and not a single error, but a
+> succession of errors.
+In other trades to be wrong is regarded as a
+> matter for regret; in the law alone is it regarded as a matter of
+> course. (p256)

+> The institution of one Court of Appeal may be considered a reasonable
+> precaution; but two suggest panic.
+To take a fair parallel, our great
+> doctors, I think, would not claim to be more respected or more
+> advanced in their own science than our greatest jurists.
+But our
+> surprise would be great if, after the removal of our appendix by a
+> distinguished surgeon, we were taken before three other distinguished
+> surgeons, who ordered our appendix to be replaced; and our surprise
+> would give place to stupefaction if we were then referred to a
+> tribunal of seven distinguished surgeons, who directed that our
+> appendix should be extracted again.
+Yet such operations, or
+> successions of operations, are an everyday experience in the practice
+> of the law. (p257)

+> When a man keeps two clocks which tell the time differently, his fellows
+> will receivewith suspicion his weightiest pronouncements upon the hour of
+> the day, even if one of them happens to be right. (p259)